-Height adustable -it's handebar can be height adjusted between 79 and 104m which makes it easy to get it the perfect height.
+Height adustable -it's handlebar can be height adjusted between 79 and 104cm which makes it easy to get it the perfect height.

-Weight of scooter - it weight 4.7kg.
-Not the lightest option.
-But this weight should be fine to fold and carry for a short while.
+Weight of scooter - it weighs 4.7kg.
+Not the lightest option but far from the heaviest.
+This weight should be fine for most people to fold and carry for a short while.